 Forfeited amounts are first used to restore forfeited amounts for participants who have previously been terminated but qualify for restoration under the terms of the Plan Agreement.
 If any amount remains after that allocation, it may be used to reduce Employer contributions or pay expenses of administering the Plan.
-At December 31, 2018 and 2017, forfeited non-vested accounts totaled \$522,323 and \$308,501, respectively.
-During fiscal year 2018, Employer contributions were reduced by \$1,275,141 from forfeited non-vested accounts.
+As of December 31, 2019 and 2018, forfeited non-vested accounts totaled \$536,194 and \$522,323, respectively.
+During fiscal year 2019, Employer contributions were reduced by \$1,915,988 from forfeited non-vested accounts.